Do Shoppers Trust AI-Generated Product Images? We Asked

 Product photography has always been central to fashion e-commerce.
 Shoppers rely on on-model photos, flat lays, and packshots to answer two core questions:

-The study confirms that on-model photography remains the most influential format.
+he study confirms that on-model photography remains the most influential format.
 A full 76% of shoppers said model photos were the most helpful for purchase decisions.
 Whether captured with human models, AI-generated models, or virtual models, the ability to show drape, proportion, and real-world styling is essential.
+For fashion ecommerce teams managing large catalogs, the challenge is creating enough accurate, on-brand product visualization across new drops, colorways, and seasonal assortments.
+AI product photography can support this visual-production workflow by expanding coverage, but every generated product image must faithfully represent the item shoppers will receive.

 For retailers, this creates both opportunity and challenge.
 Early tests suggest AI-powered imagery could provide new ways to expand coverage and experiment with styling variety.
 But every generated image also carries risk: a mismatched button, an unnatural model pose, or skin that looks “too airbrushed” can quickly erode shopper confidence.